sveinung/writings/maintainable_backbone_tests.md

  });
 ```

+This test is really easy to understand.
+It's succinct and reveals our
+intent.
+It's also easy to keep up-to-date with changes in our
+`AddBookView` and `DropDownView`.
+And perhaps best of all, there's
-It has gotten quite slimmer since we started.
-There's almost no terms in the test that isn't relevant to the functionality being tested.
+nearly no terms in this test that isn't relevant to the functionality
+being tested.

 Wrapup
 ------